-Mr. Bakke was appointed CFO of AMSC effective 4 April 2016.
-He has 14 years of corporate finance, shipping and offshore experience of which 10 years with DVB Corporate Finance in London and Oslo and previously with Chartered Accountants Moore Stephens and Credit Suisse, both in London.
-Mr. Bakke has advised multiple offshore, shipping and private equity firms on a variety of M&A deals and holds a MSC in Shipping, Trade and Finance from Cass Business School and BA in Business Studies from University of Greenwich, Mr. Bakke is a Norwegian national and holds 25,000 shares in the company through MB Capital AS.
+Morten Bakke was appointed Chief Financial Officer from April 2014.
+He has multiple years of corporate finance, shipping and offshore experience of which 10 years with DVB Corporate Finance in London and Oslo and previously with Chartered Accountants Moore Stephens and Credit Suisse, both in London.
+Mr. Bakke holds a MSC in Shipping, Trade and Finance from Cass Business School in London and BA in Business Studies from University of Greenwich.
+Mr. Bakke is a Norwegian national and holds 80,000 shares in the Company through MB Capital AS.